tomas-fryza/vhdl-course/labs/06-counter/README.md

 ## Experiments on your own

-1. Add a second instantiation (copy) of the counter and clock enable entities and make a 16-bit counter with a 10 ms time base.
-Therefore, the application will contain two independent binary counters (4-bit and 16-bit), each with a different counting speed.
+1. Add a second instantiation (copy) of the counter and clock enable entities and make a 10-bit counter with a 10 ms time base.
+Therefore, the application will contain two independent binary counters (4-bit and 10-bit), each with a different counting speed.
+Display the second counter value on LEDs.

-   Display the second counter value on LED(15:0).
-Since it is not possible to control one output device with two different sources, the values of the first counter will no longer be displayed on the LED(3:0).
-All LEDs here are reserved for the second counter only!

 <a name="report"></a>